 What do we mean when we talk about hygiene?

-Hygiene can be hard to define as it covers so many behaviours, from personal hygiene like handwashing, food hygiene and menstrual hygiene, to the clean use of toilets and the safe use of water.
-Some groups of people are also more affected by poor hygiene – especially people with disabilities, young girls, women and babies.
+Hygiene can be hard to define as it covers so many behaviours, from personal hygiene like handwashing, food hygiene and menstrual hygiene, to the availability of clean water and decent toilets.
+Some groups of people are also more affected by poor hygiene – especially people with disabilities, women and girls, and babies.

 Handwashing